Where is The Department of Public Safety located?

 If you are on campus, we recommend you use Tiger Transit after dark.
 After the shuttle buses have stopped running, call Transportation and Parking Services at 8-RIDE (258-7433) for a ride.
 Their on-demand service is available from 9pm-3am, 7 days a week.
 After 3:00am call Public Safety at (609) 258-1000 if you would like an escort home.

-If it is an immediate emergency and you are on campus you can dial DPS’s emergency line directly at (609) 258-3333 or by using any Blue Light Emergency Phone located throughout campus.
-If you are off-campus DPS encourages you to dial 9-1-1.
+If it is an immediate emergency you should dial 9-1-1 or by using any Blue Light Emergency Phone located throughout campus.

 Where can I find information about weather-related or emergency closings/delays?